po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 **Hint:** `Console.ReadLine()` returns only string types.

-It's because `Console.ReadLine()` returns a string, but we want to store it in an int variable type, to be consistent with how Employee stores it.
+It's because `Console.ReadLine()` returns a string, but we want to store it in an int variable type, to be consistent with how `Employee` stores it.
 Not possible in C#.
 Fortunately, C# provides several utilities for altering, or "casting" values from one type into another.
-If we have a string that we want to store as an int, we can use the Int32.Parse() System method.
-This is similar to the parseInt() function in JavaScript.
+If we have a string that we want to store as an int, we can use the `Int32.Parse()` method.
+This is similar to the `parseInt()` function in JavaScript.
 Let's update that line to turn the `Console.ReadLine()` string into an int:

 ```c#
 Console.Write("Enter ID: ");